k1nd0ne/MacOsSecurity/README.md

 I'm not using spotlight for googleing and I don't want Siri's suggestions so it's disabled by default.
 Keep in mind that what is not authorized should be always blocked.
-**Some services and applications need to communicate over the network be aware when you are blocking such comminications**
+**Some services and applications need to communicate over the network be aware when you are blocking such communications**

 Scudo is very easy to use, you can use it for free but you'll have a regular popup asking you buy the licence if you like the product.
 I recommend buying it to help the creator.